jython/jbang-catalog/IMPLEMENTATION.md

 # jython-cli

-Article [Running Jython scripts with JBang using a Java helper program](https://medium.com/@werner.fouche/running-jython-scripts-with-jbang-using-a-java-helper-program-9ab9f8e35ddc) describe how a **Jython.java** helper program is used to resolve the Maven dependencies of Jython script **banner.py**.
+Article [Running Jython scripts with JBang using a Java helper program](https://medium.com/@werner.fouche/running-jython-scripts-with-jbang-using-a-java-helper-program-9ab9f8e35ddc) describes how a **Jython.java** helper program is used to resolve the Maven dependencies of Jython script **banner.py**.

 **Jython.java**